Yu-Leo/Yu-Leo/PROJECTS.md

 ### My contribution
 - Implementation of the Telegram bot interface
 - Project management.
-Setting goals, monitoring their implementation
+Setting tasks, monitoring their implementation

 ### Technologies, frameworks and libraries
 - Python